TamVik/Snail-Counter-App/README.md

 # Snail-Counter-App
-This is my Snail Counter App for rainy days, I used HTML and CSS to build it.
+This is my Snail Counter App for rainy days, I used HTML, CSS and Javascript to build it.